“Being involved with Teenage Cancer Trust gives me a warm feeling inside as I have seen at first hand the wonderful work that the charity is doing.”

 Teenage Cancer Trust and me

-When I was a teenager I was overweight, so my key ambition when I grew up was to be less fat!
-I was told to be an accountant like my big brother.
+When I was a teenager I was told to be an accountant like my big brother.
 I think the best thing about being a teenager was thinking I had no responsibility.

 I continually feel humbled at the work of Teenage Cancer Trust, and I have many amazing memories such as cycling many continents and running marathons to fundraise for the charity.
 It’s a wonderful organisation that does an immense amount of good, due to the combined efforts of its staff and management, the doctors and nurses we work with, the NHS, our supporters, patrons and ambassadors.
 The trustees are a tiny cog in an amazing wheel.